muratk5n/thirdwave/en/README.md

 ---

-The RU advance is reverse-engineered from Liveuamap images; given two known pixel-coordinate mappings, calculate lat,lon from pixels.
+The RU advance is reverse-engineered from Liveuamap images; given two known pixel-coordinate mappings, can calculate lat,lon from image.
 In small areas it's close enough.

 ---